BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 ## Hardware & Software

-Gordian Seed Tool runs on any modern MacOS or iOS device. iOS is by far the preferred platform due to security advantages of having a closely held device with a more limited attack surface.
+Gordian Seed Tool runs on any modern MacOS or iOS device. iOS is by far the preferred platform due to the security advantages of having a closely held device with a more limited attack surface.

 The full source code for Gordian Seed Tool is available through [Git Hub](https://github.com/BlockchainCommons/GordianSeedTool-iOS).
 It is programmed in Swift.